KBW1963/Sonarr-Calendar-Tracker-Docker/README.md

 This guide hopes to provide a step‑by‑step of instructions for installing the Sonarr Calendar Tracker using Docker.
 It is written for users of TrueNAS SCALE, Portainer, Dockge, or any Docker‑compatible system.
 I assume you have basic familiarity with your container management tool.

 I have tested the deployment via my own TrueNAS env which already has my ARR stack up and running.
-I deployed the Sonarr Calendar Tracker as a custom app via YAML with the HTML saved to a webdav location, this in turn is referenced by my homelab dashboard, currently [homepage](https://gethomepage.dev).
+I deployed the Sonarr Calendar Tracker as a custom app via YAML with the HTML saved to a WebDAV location, this in turn is referenced by my homelab dashboard, currently [homepage](https://gethomepage.dev).

 ## ✨ Dashboard Features